 In \cite{STWZ}, we took the perspective that the alternating strand diagram should be viewed as a Legendrian knot, that triangulations of the surface give rise to Lagrangian fillings of it, and that all the corresponding cluster algebraic formulas are computing the Floer homology between such fillings.
 In particular, the corresponding cluster $X$-variety was identified as a moduli space of ``rank one'' objects in $Sh_\Lambda(\Sigma)$, where $\Lambda$ is the Legendrian lift of the alternating strand diagram, and $\Sigma$ is the base curve.

-In \cite{STW}, we took a slightly different perspective: rather than work from $\Sigma, \Lambda$, we began with a Legendrian $L$ --- one could view it as one of the above-mentioned fillings of $\Lambda$ --- and attached Weinstein handles to its cotangent bundle along Legendrians which project to simple closed curves.
+In \cite{STW}, there is a slightly different perspective: rather than working from $\Sigma, \Lambda$, the authors start with a Legendrian $L$ --- one could view it as one of the above-mentioned fillings of $\Lambda$ --- and attach Weinstein handles to its cotangent bundle along Legendrians which project to simple closed curves.
 This perspective is yet more general than the previous.

 It includes as a special case the multiplicative Nakajima quiver varieties of \cite{CS, Yam, BezKap}; this being the case where the attaching circles are contractible.
 Indeed, this case is very close to the presentation in \cite{BezKap}.
 In that reference, rather than locally arboreal singularities, they consider the spaces which are locally either a smooth surface or modeled on the Lagrangian singularity given by the union of the zero section and the conormal to point.
 However, this local model admits a noncharacteristic deformation to the union of the zero section and the positive conormal to a circle.
-The deformation is just given by the contact isotopy induced by the Reeb flow; the fact that it is noncharacteristic follows then immediately from \cite{GKS}.
+The deformation is just given by the contact isotopy induced by the Reeb flow.
 Thus, the present work recovers all constructions of symplectic and Poisson structures on such spaces.
-It will be interesting to investigate how the deformation quantization formalism of \cite{CPTVV} interacts with these notions.
+For some further discussion of multiplicative quiver varieties, and their relation to quasi-Hamiltonian reduction, see \cite{vdB}.